 “It’s something that you won’t find interning for other organizations,” he said.
 “They see it as a professional-development internship, making it a really unique opportunity I really appreciated.”

 A key contribution of Kostreva’s to 21Wilberforce’s work during the summer was a rally he planned highlighting the plight of prisoners of conscience, or political prisoners, in China.

 Sen. Ted Cruz (R-Texas), Rep. Nancy Pelosi (D-Calif.) and former Rep. Frank Wolf (R-Va.) all spoke at the rally in support of such prisoners.
 The rally was held on the one-year anniversary of Nobel Peace Prize recipient and political prisoner Liu Xiaobo’s death.
 Xiaobo died in imprisonment following his 2008 arrest for helping to write and publish Charter 08, advocating for the shifting of China’s political system toward democracy.

 “Religious freedom isn’t about advancing one specific faith, but it allows the common exchange of ideas,” Kostreva said.
 “In a society that allows people to have diverse beliefs, it means that people of all faiths have the ability to believe what they want, and it especially opens the door for Christians to spread the light.”

-Applications are still being accepted for the fall 2018 semester at Howard Payne University (www.hputx.edu/apply).
+Applications are being accepted for the spring 2019 semester at Howard Payne University (www.hputx.edu/apply).
 HPU offers a variety of financial aid options, including scholarships for students from Brown County and surrounding counties.
 For more information about HPU, contact HPU’s Office of Admission at 325-649-8020 or by e-mail at email@example.com.